-From the third year onwards, trim the sides of the hedge, aiming for an inverted wedge-shape to ensure that sunlight reaches the top and bottom equally.
+From the third year onwards, trim the sides of the hedge, aiming for a flat-topped A-shape (in cross section) to ensure that sunlight reaches the top and bottom equally.
 Aim for a width of about 1m (3¼ft) at the base, tapering upwards to the desired height.

 Pruning established hedges

 Once established trim regularly in August.
-Late summer trimming allows the hedge to retain its recent flush of new leaves over the winter in a brown, autumnal state, providing year-round screening.
+This late summer trimming allows the hedge to retain its recent flush of new leaves over the winter in a brown, autumnal state, providing year-round screening.
 If you are too late for August pruning wait until spring.

 To renovate an overgrown beech hedge, cut it back hard in February while still dormant but delay if the weather is very cold.
 If the height needs reducing by 50 percent or more, then stagger pruning over two seasons rather than doing it all at once.
 If the sides need drastic reduction, then do one side and the top in the first year, leaving the other side to the second year.
 However, where recovery is poor, with little new growth, delay completion of cutting back for a further twelve months.